 What are universities doing to fix this?

-Plans are reviewed and published by the Office for Students and include how much of the higher fees income that a university receives (anything charged above the basic fee) will go towards Access and Participation.
+Plans are reviewed and published by the Office for Students and include how much of the higher fees income that a university receives (anything charged above £6000) will go towards Access and Participation.
 You can easily find this information on Unifrog by using the Access rank on the UK Universities tool.
-Initiatives might also be available on the Special Opportunities tool, so make sure you check it out!
+You might also find other initiatives by using the Special Opportunities tool, so make sure you check it out!

 Here are a few examples of what these plans might include:

-If you’re from an underrepresented group, a university’s Access and Participation plan might be already be able to help you.
-It’s worth speaking with the Student Services team at any university you’re considering applying to and asking them what their Access and Participation plan can offer you.
+If you’re from an underrepresented group, a university’s Access and Participation plan might already be able to help you.
+Speak to the Student Services team at any university you’re considering applying to and asking them what their Access and Participation plan can offer you.
 They’ll be able to put you in touch with someone who can help.

 Even if you’re not from an underrepresented group, it’s reassuring to know that your chosen university is doing what they can to level the playing field for young people accessing higher education.
 Once you’re at university, you’ll also have the opportunity to get involved by taking part in the Access and Participation activities, such as outreach projects with schools.